TYPO3GmbH/querybuilder/Documentation/Operators/Index.rst

    Timesec - is handled like a simple time eval.

-   Year - is handled as string/text
+   Year - is handled as string/text (this means no greater, less or similar operators)

 TCA Configuration